Butterscotch78/Butterscotch78/README.md

 # Hello, I'm Gavin Webb
 <a href="www.linkedin.com/in/gavin-webb-80a47a277"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a recent Cybersecurity Graduate from the University of North Georgia with a profound interest in technology and a dedication to solving complex problems.

 ## Objective